DeNepo/welcome-to-js/FLY_DEPLOYMENT_SETUP.md

 ## Step 3: Test Local Docker Build (Optional)

+**Important**: The Dockerfile uses Node 16 (not 18) due to canvas module compatibility issues with newer versions.

 If you have Docker installed locally, you can test the build:

 ```bash